Techgrounds-Cloud-9/cloud-9-katelindt/02_Linux_1/LNX_06_processes.md

 ## Key terminology

-- Process - a task that's being processed by a machine
+- Process - a task that your machine is currently working on.
 - Service - a process that runs in the background and accepts requests from different programs.
 - Daemon - a process that runs in the background to maintain the processes that run in the foreground.
 It needs no interference from the user.
 - Telnet - a protocol that allows connection between a system and another remote system.
 The data being transfered through Telnet is not encrypted, and therefore it's an insecure connection.